mxcl/PromiseKit/Documentation/CommonPatterns.md

 The error will surface at the next `catch` handler.

-Thus if you call a throwing function, you don't have to wrap it in a `do`:
+Since promises handle thrown errors, you don't have to wrap calls to throwing functions in a `do` block unless you really want to handle the errors locally:

 ```swift
 foo().then { baz in